Skip to main content

 - --workspace_status_command="${PWD}/workspace_status.sh"

-or with a .bazelrc config flag such as:
+Or by using a .bazelrc config flag such as:

 .aspect/workflows/config.yaml